pedrotgn/pyactor/doc/tutorial.rst

 This function returns an interval instance that we have to keep in order to stop it later by calling *.set()*.

-In this example we use :meth:`Host.later` to set a timer that will stop the interval after a certain time.
+In this example we use :func:`context.later` to set a timer that will stop the interval after a certain time.
 This method works similar to the other.
 You specify by parameter the actor and the method to be executed after that time, and only accepts methods of the tell type.

-If the method requires arguments, those have to be after the tree base.
+If the method requires arguments, those have to be after the three base.
 In the example, hello needs one argument and it is passed as::

     self.host.interval(1, self.proxy, "hello", "you")